shiny-apricot/alumni-membership-system/readme.md

 (optional) run "pip list" while in the virtual environment to see the list of the packages installed if necessary

-4.) (running the app with a MYSQL database) to connect to a mysql database, open the 'db.yaml' and change the variables as instructed in the file
+4.) (running the app with a database) to connect to a mysql database, open the 'db.yaml' and change the variables as instructed in the file

 5.)
  the packages should all be set up.
-So, while in the virtual environment, run "python app.py" (to start the app with a mysql database) or "python app_ps.py" (to start the app with a postgresql database) in the terminal.
+So, while in the virtual environment, run "python app.py" in the terminal.
 In the terminal, you should see a localhost link "http://127.0.0.1:5000/".
 Ctrl+click the link to open it in a browser or manually input the link in the browser to do the same thing

 the app should be up and running on a local server

 to stop running, simply ctrl+c in the terminal to close.
-Run "python app.py" or "python app_ps.py" at any time to re-run the app
+Run "python app.py" at any time to re-run the app